Sexually Transmitted Infections/Diseases

 Symptoms can range widely depending on which STD is present.
 STD’s may not cause any symptoms.
 Some cause itching and sores to develop on the genitals.
 Others cause pain while urinating or during sex.
 Some may cause other complications including cancer, compromised immunity and even death.

 The earlier the diagnosis of an STD the better the treatment result.
 Depending on the cause, treatments will vary.
-Nicklaus Children's Hospital’s Infectious Disease specialist will outline all treatment options and assist you/your child in the best approach to achieve the best results.
+Nicklaus Children's Hospital’s Adolescent Medicine specialists will outline all treatment options and assist you/your child in the best approach to achieve the best results.

 Reviewed by: Jack Wolfsdorf, MD, FAAP